Allegheny-Computer-Science-203-S2020/cs203-S2020-conduct/conduct.md

     * Defer to the Professor or student technical leaders when unsure
     * Distribute tasks to all team members
     * A new decision should be made when a previous decision cannot be implemented
-    * When a choice is disputed, use a slack poll using the extension Polly
+    * When a choice is disputed, use Github issue tracker and let team members share their opinion

 * Unacceptable Conduct (U):
   * Members shall not